Programmer-AD/Programmer-AD/Projects.md

 Done with ASP.NET Core

 **Due to NDA can't be in public access.
-Can show some parts from my screen.**
+Can explain what was written.**

 ### Pros (+)